Greek opposition leader says he would swiftly axe bailout

 ATHENS Greek opposition leader Alexis Tsipras promised on Tuesday that if elected, he would swiftly scrap the country's EU/IMF bailout without waiting for the outcome of talks with lenders.

-Tsipras' pledge contrasted with the conservative government's plan to seek a negotiated exit from the unpopular 240 billion euro (190 billion pounds) bailout programme, which has required years of austerity including deep wage cuts.
+Tsipras' pledge contrasted with the conservative government's plan to seek a negotiated exit from the unpopular 240 billion euro ($298 billion) bailout program, which has required years of austerity including deep wage cuts.

 Greece could face early elections next year, depending on the outcome of a separate vote to elect a president.
 The latest opinion poll by the Pulse agency showed Syriza, the radical leftist party that Tsipras heads, would win with 29.5 percent of the vote if national elections were held now.

-"We will replace the bailout with (Syriza's) programme from the initial days of our government, before and regardless of the outcome of the negotiation," Tsipras told a conference.
+"We will replace the bailout with (Syriza's) program from the initial days of our government, before and regardless of the outcome of the negotiation," Tsipras told a conference.

-"This programme aimed at healing our wounds and restarting the economy will be implemented irrespective of, and beyond, the process of tough negotiations, which we know won't be easy."
+"This program aimed at healing our wounds and restarting the economy will be implemented irrespective of, and beyond, the process of tough negotiations, which we know won't be easy."

 Syriza's plan to reverse austerity cuts includes hiking the minimum wage and reinstating Christmas pension bonuses.